neurospin/CC-parcellation-from-tractography/README.md

 After Morphologist is complete, open “Segmentation of Corpus Callosum” (found under “My processes”).
 Fill in the first parameter (_t1mri\_nobias_) and all remaining values should be automatically deduced.
 Hit _Run_, the process will run for a couple of minutes.

 You should always check quality the output (_corpus\_callosum\_mask\_26c).
-In many cases you will need to retoch the result manually, usually to remove the fornix.
+In many cases you will need to retouch the result manually, usually to remove the fornix.
 For that, you can use the pencil icon next to the resulting file, and edit the region of interest in Anatomist.
 Close the window when you are done editing, you will then be prompted to save the edited ROI.

 ### Performing connectivity-based parcellation of corpus callosum